-Regardless of whether placement or expulsion is required or permitted by one of the reasons in the DAEP placement or expulsion sections, in accordance to Education Code 37.0081, a student may be expelled or placed in either DAEP or JJAEP if the board or designee makes certain findings in the following circumstances exist in relation to a felony offense under Title 5 (see glossary) of the Texas Penal Code.
+Regardless of whether placement or expulsion is required or permitted by one of the reasons in the DAEP Placement or Expulsion sections, in accordance with Education Code 37.0081, a student may be expelled and placed in either DAEP or JJAEP if the board or campus behavior coordinator makes certain findings and the following circumstances exist in relation to aggravated robbery or a felony offense under Title 5 (see glossary) of the Texas Penal Code.
 The student must:

-- 1. Have received deferred prosecution for conduct defined as a Title 5 felony offense; - 2.
-Have been found by a court or jury to have engaged in delinquent conduct for conduct defined as a Title 5 felony offense; - 3.
-Have been charged with engaging in conduct defined as a Title 5 felony offense; - 4.
-Have been referred to a juvenile court for allegedly engaging in delinquent conduct for conduct defined as a Title 5 felony offense; or - 5.
-Have received probation or deferred adjudication or have been arrested for, charged with, or convicted of a Title 5 felony offense.
+- Have received deferred prosecution for conduct defined as aggravated robbery or a Title 5 felony offense; - Have been found by a court or jury to have engaged in delinquent conduct for conduct defined as aggravated robbery or a Title 5 felony offense; - Have been charged with engaging in conduct defined as aggravated robbery or a Title 5 felony offense; - Have been referred to a juvenile court for allegedly engaging in delinquent conduct for conduct defined as aggravated robbery or a Title 5 felony offense; or - Have received probation or deferred adjudication or have been arrested for, charged with, or convicted of aggravated robbery or a Title 5 felony offense.

-The district may expel the student and/or placement under these circumstances regardless of:
+The district may expel the student and order placement under these circumstances regardless of:

-- 1. The day on which the student's conduct occurred; - 2.
-The location on which the conduct occurred: - 3.
+- 1. The date on which the student's conduct occurred, - 2.
+The location at which the conduct occurred, - 3.
 Whether the conduct occurred while the student was enrolled in the district, or - 4.
 Whether the student has successfully completed any court disposition requirements imposed in connection with the conduct.